-The City partners with the Great Falls Housing Authority to fund a Fair Housing Program Specialist, and the City is actively engaged with the local Continuum of Care to assist with the collaboration of multiple agencies, including mental health and service agencies, to address homelessness.
+The City is actively engaged with the local Continuum of Care to assist with the collaboration of multiple agencies, including mental health and service agencies, to address homelessness.
 The City also partners with local Economic Development and Affordable Housing agencies to collaborate on enhancing community growth and providing opportunity for low-income individuals.

 Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.

-The Montana Continuum of Care Coalition (MT CoCC) was established by representatives of relevant geographies within the geographic state of Montana for the purpose of carrying out the duties of the CoCC program, as provided for in federal statute 24 CFR Part 578.
+The Montana Continuum of Care Coalition (MT CoCC) was established by representatives of relevant geographies within the state of Montana for the purpose of carrying out the duties of the CoCC program, as provided for in federal statute 24 CFR Part 578.
 Great Falls is within Region 5 of this statewide CoCC, and this Region is used to determine homeless survey data from the Montana Department of Health and Human Services.